advocations/skype/Skype/WebSDK/ScheduleMeeting.md

 The SDK gives you the ability to schedule meetings as shown below:

 1. Create a new meeting.
-This is still a client side operation and returns a MyOnlineMeeting model containing observable properties.
+This is still a client side operation and returns a model containing observable properties.

   ```js
   var meeting = app.conversationsManager.createMeeting();